At twilight, the Bay Lights turn the plain-looking San Francisco Bay Bridge into a shimmering, mesmerizing nighttime light sculpture.

-To see it from Treasure Island, drive east on I-80 toward Oakland.
+To see the Bay Bridge from Treasure Island, drive east on Interstate Highway-80 toward Oakland.
 Take the Treasure Island exit, stop in the waterside parking area and you'll get a great view of the San Francisco Bay Bridge and city skyline.

-Just past the old guard gate, turn right on California Ave to drive to the east side of Treasure Island, where you can get an excellent... view of the new span.
+To see the new span, turn right on California Ave just past the old guard gate, and go to the east side of Treasure Island, where you can get an excellent view of the new span.